AdaCore/spark2014/docs/lrm/source/subprograms.rst

       this condition, it suffices to examine only the innermost statement enclosing the reference.]

+.. _tu-fe-ghost_entities-14:

+14. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, then the Ghost assertion policy in effect at the point of any reference to that entity shall be Ignore.
+    If the Ghost assertion policy in effect at the point of the declaration of a ghost variable is Check, then the Ghost assertion policy in effect at the point of any assignment to a part of that variable shall be Check.
+    [This includes both assignment statements and passing a ghost variable as an out or in out mode actual parameter.]

+.. _tu-fe-ghost_entities-15:

+15. An Assertion_Policy pragma specifying a Ghost assertion policy shall not occur within a ghost subprogram or package.

 .. _etu-ghost_entities-lr:

 .. centered:: **Dynamic Semantics**

-.. _tu-nt-ghost_entities-11:
+.. _tu-nt-ghost_entities-16:

-11. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if a convention of Ada had been specified.
-[TBD: I (Steve) think it is fine  here that we fail to talk about cases where the default convention would have been something other than Ada (e.g., Intrinsic); the idea we are trying to get across seems clear.
-Still, I raise the issue.]
+16. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if no convention had explicitly been specified.
+[This usually means the same as if a convention of Ada had been explicitly specified.]

 .. _etu-ghost_entities-ds:

 .. centered:: **Verification Rules**

-.. _tu-fe-ghost_entities-12:
+.. _tu-fe-ghost_entities-17:

-12. A ghost procedure shall not have a non-ghost [global] output.
+17. A ghost procedure shall not have a non-ghost [global] output.

-.. _tu-cbatu-ghost_entities-13:
+.. _tu-cbatu-ghost_entities-18:

-13. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+18. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

-.. _tu-fe-ghost_entities-14:
+.. _tu-fe-ghost_entities-19:

-14. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+19. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect to reading volatile objects.]

+.. _tu-fe-ghost_entities-20:

+20. If the Ghost assertion policy in effect at the point of the declaration of a ghost variable or ghost state abstraction is Check, then the Ghost assertion policy in effect at the point of any call to a procedure for which that variable or state abstraction is a global output shall be Check.

 .. _etu-ghost_entities-vr: